 Wolters Kluwer Tax & Accounting Experts talk tax implications for newlyweds!

 Why: Depending upon several factors, including the incomes of the two spouses and their deductible expenses, their federal taxes may go up or go down upon marriage.
+So, it is important to understand both of your financial situations before you start this next chapter in your lives.
+Enlisting the help of places similar to TaxLawCanada can help you to navigate the tax process so you are able to determine who has what, and how it could affect your financial situation in the long run.
 The happy couple can also take a few steps to plan ahead to make their financial relationship a happy and successful one.

 - Further tax changes are currently being considered in Congress for same-sex marriages